aws-study-guides/aws-study-guides.github.io/README.md

 # AWS Certification Study Guides

-Welcome to the my ([Reese Gerjekian](https://github.com/rgerjeki)) AWS Certification Study Guides repository!
+Welcome to my ([Reese Gerjekian](https://github.com/rgerjeki)) AWS Certification Study Guides repository!
+I am currently studying for my SAA and decided to build a little project out of it (Not only for SAA, but future certs too!).
 This project provides a comprehensive resource for individuals preparing for AWS certifications, starting with the **AWS Solutions Architect Associate (SAA-C03)** exam.

 ## Study Guides